Our Purpose

 Governance

-David Gray BA MBA is a creative arts entrepreneur with a strong national reputation.
-He founded Undegun in Wrexham which provides work, exhibiting and performance space for artists.
+Volunteer Director David Gray BA Hons, MBA is a creative arts entrepreneur.
+He founded Undegun in Wrexham - a working, exhibiting and performance space for artists.
+He also brings commercial expertise gained in property management.

-Chris Lloyd BA Hons, MA (Chairman) is an experienced business leader who has founded and developed several professional services businesses operating in UK and Internationally.
+Volunteer Director Chris Lloyd BA Hons, MA (Chair) is an experienced business leader who has founded and developed several professional businesses offering specialist advice and services to clients in UK and International markets.

 Supporters

-Funding has been received from The National Lottery Community Fund, Thomas Howells Educational Fund for North Wales, Temperance Hall Trust, Wrexham County Borough Council, Yamaha Music Europe, Wales Council for Voluntary Action, Arts Council Wales, Third Sector Resilience Fund, Moondance Foundation, Community Foundation Wales and AVOW.
+Funding has been received from Thomas Howells Educational Fund for North Wales, Temperance Hall Trust, Wrexham County Borough Council, Yamaha Music Europe, Wales Council for Voluntary Action, Third Sector Resilience Fund, Moondance Foundation, Anthem Wales, Ty Cerdd, Music For All, Co-op, Community Foundation Wales, AVOW, Arts Council of Wales and Welsh Government, Cadwyn Clwyd, 3 Counties Connected Community Rail Partnership and Little Lives.

-Donations have been received from the following Community Councils in Wrexham area: Gwersyllt, Minera, Acton, Caia Park, Abenbury, Rhos, Offa, Brymbo, Marchwiel and Penycae.
+Donations have been received from the following Community Councils and Charities in Wrexham: Gwersyllt, Minera, Acton, Caia Park, Abenbury, Rhos, Offa, Brymbo, Marchwiel, Penycae, Rhosddu, Glyntraian, Masons Wynnstay Lodge No. 3876 and Wrexham Round Table.